Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Connectivity-Options-SingleRegion.md

 ## Secured vWAN HUB

-This option is for using Azure VWAN Hub to learn routes from AVS statically or dynamically with BGP.
+This option is for using Azure vWAN Hub to learn routes from AVS statically or dynamically with BGP.
 First, lets take the example of a WAN topology.
 A WAN creates connections between P2P/S2S VPN, ER circuits, mobile devices, amongst other spokes to a centralized location.
 Azure VMware Solution becomes another spoke off that design and will exchange routes with Secure vWAN Hub dynamically because it speaks BGP.

 ![vWANarch.png](./images/vwanarch.png)